mchrzanowski/improved_glmnet/README.md

 2. Run ```make```.

 ###Usage
-Each example program expects paths to the data set you'll using.
+Each example program expects paths to the data set you'll be using.
 There are several sample datasets of different sizes included in the <tt>tests</tt>
 directory that you can use.
-So, after you have built the examples, you can run
-<tt>cvx_validation.cc</tt> with the below command.
+So, for instance, after you have built the examples, you can run <tt>cvx_validation.cc</tt> with the below command.

 ```
 cvx_validation.out 0.5 ../tests/fat/_100_300/_A ../tests/fat/_100_300/_b ../tests/fat/_100_300/_z